 Trust your initial feeling when you meet the instructors.
 It is not a question of whether they will push you to train hard, but more of the way they go about it.
 A good positive attitude travels through the school and the students.
 You will benefit in your training from an instructor that makes you feel warm and welcome and enjoys what he/she teaches.

 Note how large each class is, along with how many instructors/assistants.
 Class size should be manageable for the instructor, so everyone has a chance to have focused instruction.
 Also note the number of intermediate and advanced students.
 If a school has good instruction and a good attitude, it is reflected in the number of advanced students who have continued to practice.

-Make sure the program the school offers is what you are looking for.
-If you have health issues, such as breathing, make sure the class is not a high cardio class or that the instructor can modify the program to fit your needs.
+Make sure the style of martial arts the school teaches is what you are looking for.
+If you have health issues, don’t sign up for a high cardio class without your doctor’s approval.
+Make sure the program fits your needs.

-Fees can vary from monthly to yearly to multiple year contracts.
-You need to be comfortable for what and how you pay.
-Ask if there are late fees, penalty fees for paying ahead, or what the fees and stipulations are if you need to get out of a contract.
-Most schools offer trial or beginner lessons so you can see how the program runs and if the program is right for you.
-Ask for fees up front.
-There is no reason to continue through the trial if the program fees are not affordable to you.
+Fees range from monthly to multiple months or yearly contracts.
+It is really your choice as to what you are comfortable paying.
+Ask if there are penalty fees, however, if you have to leave or get out of the contract.
+Most schools offer a trial lesson or lessons so you can see if the school is right for you.
+Ask for their fees at the trial program.
+There is no reason to go through the trial if you cannot afford the fees for the regular program.